betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 ![Automating a ratings based strategy with Gruss](./img/GrussRatingsExcel1.PNG)

 - **Odds:** initially we were using the runner's rating as the price, but we got a bet placement error for some of the selections - eventually we realised that the odds the bet's being placed at need to be [valid Betfair 'ticks'](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements).
 For simplicity's sake we're now just using the currently available back odds (cell F5 for the first runner).
 This goes in column R (R5 for the first runner).
-Another option would be to create a look up table that rounded your rating to the nearest ['tick' price](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements) - if you do this, please do [send us](mailto:bdp@betfair.com.au) through your formula and we'll add it to this article.
+Another option would be to create a look up table that rounded your rating to the nearest ['tick' price](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements) - if you do this, please do [send us](mailto:automation@betfair.com.au) through your formula and we'll add it to this article.

 ```=IF(F5=0,"",F5)```

 ![Automating a ratings based strategy with Gruss](./img/GrussRatingsExcel2.PNG)

 - **Stake:** it's completely up to you what staking approach you want to take.
-We've kept it simple, and am just using a 'to win' strategy.
+We've kept it simple, and are just using a 'to win' strategy.
 Each bet aims to win $10 on that runner at the curret odds.
 The formula divides $10 by the current available best back odds (cell R5 for the first runner) minus one to get the stake required to win $10.
 We've then used the ROUND function to make sure we get a valid stake size that won't be rejected by the Exchange.
 This goes in column S (S5 for the first runner).
 We've got some [good resources on the Hub](https://www.betfair.com.au/hub/better-betting/betting-principles/basic-principles/staking-plans-and-strategies/) that look at different staking approaches - these might be useful in helping you decide which strategy you want to use.

 ```=IF(ROUND(10/(F5-1),2)=-10,"",ROUND(10/(F5-1),2))```